swnesbitt/starter-academic/content/authors/Eddie-Wolff/_index.md

 ---
 # Display name
-title: "Max Grover"
+title: "Eddie Wolff"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "max-grover"
+- "Eddie-Wolff"

 # Is this the primary user of the site?
 superuser: false